ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 validate the target on every datagram and MUST NOT forward individual datagrams with unauthorized targets.
 Proxies can either silently discard such datagrams or abort the corresponding request stream.

+Note that if the compression response (COMPRESSION_ASSIGN OR COMPRESSION_CLOSE) cannot be immediately sent due to flow or congestion control, an upper limit of how much it is willing to proxy SHOULD be set to prevent DDOS-ing.
+The proxy MAY consider closing the connection if such conditions occur.

 # IANA Considerations